allaccountstaken/automating_pipeline/README.md

 ![](https://github.com/allaccountstaken/automating_pipeline/blob/main/imgs/7.5.2.png)

 ## Screen Recording
-*TODO Provide a link to a screen recording of the project in action.
+*TODO -- link to a screen recording of the project in action.
 Remember that the screencast should demonstrate:*

 ## Standout Suggestions
 *TODO: